-As in 2005, 2006 damage was worst in the trap trees and dramatically decreased with distance.
-Given the similar pattern of trap catch between inside and outside traps (although the initial inside catch was higher than outside), it appears that if enough traps are placed outside the orchard, they may act to "lure" CSB away from fruit.
-This next step will be explored in 2007.
+As in 2005 and 2006, damage in 2007 was worst in the trap trees and dramatically decreased with distance.
+Given the similar pattern of trap catch between inside and outside traps, it again appears that if enough traps are placed outside the orchard, they may act to "lure" CSB away from fruit.
+This next step will be further explored in 2008 using marked CSB adults.